Car History: What’s the Purpose of the Glove Box?

-- In olden days, gloves were part of popular fashion, especially when operating a vehicle (some drivers still use them in luxury performance vehicles).
+- In the olden days, gloves were part of popular fashion, especially when operating a vehicle (some drivers still use them in luxury performance cars).

 So, if gloves are no longer necessary, why do vehicles still feature glove compartments?

-Originally, when the compartment was invented, it wasn’t intended just for gloves; it was a storage recess within the dashboard of horseless carriages.
-While it became synonymous with stashing gloves, it was always–and continues to be–broadly used for item storage.
-That’s why many glove compartments over the years have featured locks, keeping valuables away from valets and passersby.
+Originally, when the compartment was invented, it wasn’t only intended for gloves; it was a storage recess within the dashboard of horseless carriages.
+Although it eventually became synonymous with stashing gloves, it was always — and continues to be — broadly used for item storage.
+That’s why many glove compartments over the years feature locks, keeping valuables away from thieves and valets with sticky fingers.